ninchat/ninchat-js/README.md

 Points of interest:

-- `src/ninchatclient/` contains Go sources for NinchatClient, a library for accessing `api.ninchat.com` from a web browser.
-It is a thin wrapper on the [`ninchat-go`](https://github.com/ninchat/ninchat-go) package (referenced as a Git submodule).
+- `src/ninchatclient/` contains Go sources for NinchatClient, a library for accessing `api.ninchat.com` from a web browser, Node.js or React Native.
+  It is a thin wrapper over the [`ninchat-go`](https://github.com/ninchat/ninchat-go) package (referenced as a Git submodule).